ederev/rb-segmentation/README.md

 ```

 where
 - `--config` is the path to experiment config in configs/

+!NOTE: (models available: UNetCustom - unet from scratch; SMP - any architecture + encoder supported in [segmentation models pytorch](https://github.com/qubvel/segmentation_models.pytorch))
 - `--project_path` is the path for storing project artifacts (models, logs, checkpoints, visualizations, metrics, etc.)

 As a result, torch model is saved and converted in formats for inference:`.pt`, `.pth`, `.onnx`.